Linux Installation Guide

 If you want to install Yuzu on Linux, this step-by-step guide will help you set everything up correctly.
 Yuzu is a popular Nintendo Switch emulator for Linux that allows users to run Switch games on Ubuntu, Fedora, Arch Linux, and other modern distributions.

 In this Yuzu Ubuntu installation guide, you will learn how to download the AppImage file, configure game keys, install firmware, and optimize performance for smoother gameplay.
-This guide focuses on a clean and stable Linux gaming emulator setup without unnecessary tools or complex dependencies.
+If you are setting up Yuzu on another platform, you can also follow our install Yuzu on Windows or install Yuzu on Android guides.

 Minimum Requirements